springernature/halfpipe-update/README.md

 If the pipeline has changed:

-7. Disable all versions except the current version.
-This prevents any new jobs we are about to create from triggering immediately with a previous version.
+7. Check if any new jobs have been added.
+If so, disable all existing versions.
+This prevents the new jobs triggering immediately with the previous version.

 8. Update the pipeline.